-The Town of Framingham seeks to create a Neighborhood Master Plan for the Southeast area of Town.
-Roughly bounded by Waverly Street, Beaver Street, and the Natick and Sherborn borders - and bisected by Beaver Dam Brook - the Southeast area has not benefited from significant coordinated Town planning and investment.
+The City of Framingham seeks to create a Neighborhood Master Plan for the Southeast area of the City.
+Roughly bounded by Waverly Street, Beaver Street, and the Natick and Sherborn borders - and bisected by Beaver Dam Brook - the Southeast area has not benefited from significant coordinated City planning and investment.
 The Master Plan, completed with the support of the Metropolitan Area Planning Council (MAPC), will generate guidance that will:

 ● Provide a development vision, setting policy guidelines to attract investment from private, non-profit, State, and federal sources

-● Provide a work plan, synchronizing current Town initiatives and coordinating Town projects that will foster job creation, housing, and enhance quality of life
+● Provide a work plan, synchronizing current City initiatives and coordinating City projects that will foster job creation, housing, and enhance quality of life

-The Town’s Community & Economic Development (CED) Division will manage the project.
-The Town projects to complete the project by June 2016.
+The City’s Community & Economic Development (CED) Division will manage the project.
+The City projects to complete the project by June 2016.

 Over the course of many years, the Southeast Framingham area has largely not been included systematic land use planning.
 The area developed in context of multiple and overlapping land uses.
 Today, the area is centered on privately-owned subsidized housing constructed in the 1970s.
 The perimeter of the area, defined by Waverly and Beaver Streets, includes manufacturing, auto-related, and junkyard uses, while offering limited services to residents.
 Private residential housing emerged amid many of these uses.
 Finally, many properties suffer from a legacy of contamination from past industrial uses.